Colorado 5-Year-Old Severely Injured After Black Bear Attack Outside Her Home, Now In Fair Condition

 Kimberly Cyr’s mother told Colorado wildlife officers that her daughter went outside to investigate what was believed to be their dog making noises.
 The 5-year-old’s mother raced outside after hearing her daughter scream.
 When the Colorado mother got outside she discovered a large black bear attempting to drag her daughter away.
 The mother told wildlife officials the bear released her daughter and ran away after the woman started screaming at it.

-The five-year-old was rushed to St. Mary’s Hospital in serious condition after the attack.
+The 5-year-old was rushed to St. Mary’s Hospital in serious condition after the attack.

 Colorado Parks and Wildlife announced in a press release that they are working with federal wildlife services to track the black bear that attacked this 5-year-old outside of her home.
 The press release notes that residents should expect heavier than normal law enforcement presence as well as hounds in the area until further notice.